The Surfaris: Disbanding and reformation

 The band released a series of records, with two other singles, "Surfer Joe" and "Point Panic" (another group-composed instrumental), having an impact on the charts.
 Point Panic is a renowned surfing venue in Hawaii after which the song was named.

 The original 1963 membership remained intact until August 1965 when Connolly departed before their Japanese tour.
 Ken Forssi replaced him on bass for the tour.
 Fuller resigned after the tour and the band folded in early 1966.
-Forssi died from a brain tumor in 1998.
-Ken Forssi joined the group and was the bass player for their "It Ain't Me, Babe" LP recorded at Capitol Records in Studio A in late Spring and early Summer of 1965.
+Forssi joined the group and was the bass player for their "It Ain't Me, Babe" LP recorded at Capitol Records in Studio A in late Spring and early Summer of 1965.
+He died from a brain tumor in 1998.

 Pat Connolly left the music business in 1965.

 Ron Wilson died of a brain aneurysm on May 12, 1989, one month short of his 45th birthday.
 Wilson had released an album of his songs, entitled Lost In The Surf, on Bennet House Records of Grass Valley, California, which was recorded in June 1987.
 A very small number of cassettes of this album were produced.
 Lost in the Surf included a cover of "Louie Louie", complete with Scottish bagpipes.

 Jim Pash, who played saxophone in the earlier formation and was later a guitarist, died April 29, 2005, of heart failure at age 56.